modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/11_scDeliveryMethod.md

-The Delivery Method chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart)
+The scDeliveryMethod chunk is used by the [scDeliveryMethods Snippet](../Snippets/scDeliveryMethods) in its `&tpl` property.

 ## Default scDeliveryMethod chunk